 - Events, which are open only to the dancers of our school, can be attended by:

 (i) dancers with current registration on local weekly classes AND who attend these classes regularly, as well as

 (ii) local teachers registered as members of Irish Dance Finland who have paid their membership fee.

 - If a dancer resides in an area where teaching is offered only as shorter courses/workshops, or there are no classes suitable for the dancer’s level, they should contact the local teacher to find out how (i) is applied.

 - Dancers residing in areas with no local teaching at all can contact the committee of Irish Dance Finland ry directly.
 If necessary, (ii) may be applied in these cases.

 - The school is registered under An Coimisiún le Rincí Gaelacha (CLRG) and follows the rules of CLRG.

-- In order to compete, a dancer must attend classes regularly and take part in four of Tereza’s workshops per year.
+- In order to compete, a dancer must take part in four of Tereza’s workshops per year.

 - Classes start if there are enough registrations for them.
 Classes can be cancelled or combined if the number of registrations decreases below the starting limit at the change of period or term.
 Registered participants will be informed of the starting, cancellation or combining of classes after the last registration or cancellation date.